-Allina entered my room and stood gawping at the walls and bed and what not.
+Allina entered my room and stood gawping at the walls, the bed and what not.
 I was expecting her to look at me and say, “Really?
-Are you a toddler, Donatella?” but instead she looked pleased.
-Well, that was surprising.
+Are you a toddler, Donatella?” but instead she appeared to be pleased.
+Well, that was astounding.

 “Wow!
 You’re so creative.
-No wonder you get straight A’s in English and Art.”, said Allina.
+No wonder you get straight A’s in Art,” said Allina.